-1. Cf. Oldenburg’s remark on behalf of others in Ep74, “If this [necessitarianism] is conceded and affirmed, they say, the sinews of all law, all virtue and religion are severed,” and Jonathan Bennett’s remark: “This implies that every particular proposition is itself necessary, that being the dangerously false thesis towards which his explanatory rationalism is pushing him” (Bennett (1984), 121, emphasis mine).
+1. Cf. Oldenburg’s remark on behalf of others in Ep74, “But once this [necessitarianism] has been asserted and granted, they say the sinews of all laws, of all virtue and religion are cut, and all rewards and punishments are useless,” and Jonathan Bennett’s remark: “This implies that every particular proposition is itself necessary, that being the dangerously false thesis towards which his explanatory rationalism is pushing him” (Bennett 1984, 121, emphasis mine).

 4. Spinoza’s argument for (12) invokes an a posteriori claim that something or other exists (he uses “we exist” in Ip11d, but any existing thing will work).
 His argument is that (a) something exists; (b) everything that exists exists either in itself (substances) or in another (modes) (Iax1); (c) it is impossible for something that is in another to exist unless that in which it inheres also exists (Ip1 and Ip11d).
-Spinoza then runs a simple argument by cases: (d′) If a substance is among the things existing in (a), then a substance exists. (d″) If a mode is among the things existing in (a), then a substance exists.
-Conclusion: since, by (b) only substances and modes exist, it follows from (a)-(d) that at least one substance exists.
-(The basis for (d′) is obvious.
-The basis for (d″) is the fact that modes inhere in substances and (c).)
+Spinoza then runs a simple argument by cases: (d) If a substance is among the existing things, then a substance exists. (e) If a mode is among the existing things in, then a substance exists.
+Conclusion: since, by (b) only substances and modes exist, it follows from (a)-(e) that at least one substance exists.
+(The basis for (d) is obvious.
+The basis for (e) is (c) and the fact that modes inhere in substances.)

 5. See Descartes’ Principles I.53 (Descartes 1985, I/210) and Comments on a Certain Broadsheet (Descartes 1985, I/298).

 6. This version is taken from Leibniz’s early Confessio philosophi (Leibniz 2005, 29), but there are many variations of it across Leibniz’s corpus.
-For a recent discussion of Leibniz’s views on perfection and harmony, see Strickland (2006).
+For a discussion of Leibniz’s views on perfection and harmony, see Strickland 2006.

 8. For a recent attempt to connect Spinoza’s infinite modes with other pieces of his ontology (notably formal essences), see Garrett 2009.

-10. Spinoza will also need to rule out AP3, the possibility that infinite modes could not have had different characteristics than they in fact have.
+9. Spinoza will also need to rule out AP3, the possibility that infinite modes could not have had different characteristics than they in fact have.
 But Spinoza seems to think that effects are wholly determined by their causes in the sense that both their existence and their characteristics necessarily follow from their causes.
 There are no fully self-determining features of modes; everything about a mode is at least partly determined by its causes.
-In the case of infinite modes, since those causes are themselves absolutely necessary, this means that both the existence and characteristics of infinite modes are absolutely necessary.
+In the case of infinite modes, since those causes exist and act necessarily, this means that both the existence and characteristics of infinite modes are also necessary.
 Hence AP3 will not be a genuine alternative possibility for infinite modes.
 If Curley is correct that the infinite modes are ontological expressions of the laws of nature (at different levels of generalization), denying AP3 would amount to denying that the laws of nature could have been different than they in fact are.

-12. Curley develops his rejection of necessitarianism further in Curley and Walski, 1999.
+11. Curley develops his rejection of necessitarianism further in Curley and Walski 1999.
 For an alternative defense of the non-necessitarian interpretation of Spinoza, see Martin 2010.
 Martin tries to restrict the scope of Ip16 to infinite modes and also defends what I called the “cursory reading” of Ip28.

-16. Incidentally, this provides Spinoza a basis from which to criticize some forms of contemporary anti-essentialism, according to which cheaply made conceptual (or, more likely, analytical) connections between objects and properties are sufficient and jointly necessary for metaphysically determining modal facts (Newlands forthcoming).
+15. Incidentally, this provides Spinoza a basis from which to criticize some forms of contemporary anti-essentialism, according to which cheaply made conceptual (or, more likely, analytical) connections between objects and properties are sufficient and jointly necessary for metaphysically determining modal facts (Newlands 2017).